junesjukim/junesjukim.github.io/_projects/urban_autonomous_racing.md

 ### **7. Results**

-The final integrated system was tested extensively in various urban environments.
-While the individual components like object detection and localization performed well, a critical issue emerged during high-speed avoidance maneuvers.
+The final integrated system was tested in a obstacled racing environment.
+The individual components like object detection and localization performed well, issue emerged during high-speed avoidance maneuvers.
 The vehicle successfully detected oncoming obstacles but often initiated the lane-change maneuver too late.
 This delay meant the car would reach its emergency stop distance before it could complete the avoidance, resulting in a full stop rather than a smooth lane change.
 This "wiggling" behavior, where the car hesitated before acting, was a key bottleneck that prevented successful race completion.

 <div class="row justify-content-center">
     <div class="col-sm-10 mt-3 mt-md-0">
-        {% include video.liquid path="assets/img/autonomous_driving_full_demo_2.mp4" class="img-fluid rounded z-depth-1" controls=true %}
+        {% include video.liquid path="assets/img/urban_autonomous_racing_model_result.mp4" class="img-fluid rounded z-depth-1" controls=true %}
     </div>
 </div>
 <div class="caption">